 What you need to know

-Medicare is the federal health insurance program for people who are 65 or older, or otherwise receiving Social Security disability benefits.
+Medicare is the federal health insurance program for people who are 65 or older, or otherwise receiving Social Security disability benefits for 24 months.

 Medicare is divided into four parts, which cover specific services.
-You will only need to focus on these three if you enroll in a state-sponsored retiree insurance plan:
+You'll only need to focus on these three if you enroll in a state-sponsored retiree insurance plan:

 - Part A (hospital).